kubernetes/website/content/en/docs/tasks/debug-application-cluster/crictl.md

 ### Run a pod sandbox

 Using `crictl` to run a pod sandbox is useful for debugging container runtimes.
-Don't do this on a Kubernetes node, because it will be stopped and deleted by the Kubelet.
+On a running Kubernetes cluster, the sandbox will eventually be stopped and deleted by the Kubelet.

 1. Create a JSON file like the following: